keyboardDrummer/typeless/ARCHITECTURE.md

 Typeless is an [LSP server](https://microsoft.github.io/language-server-protocol/) that provides editor tooling for JavaScript.

 ## Architecture
 Typeless uses a custom JavaScript interpreter to parse and run your JavaScript code.
 The LSP server invokes this interpreter once to determine which tests are defined, and then once on each test, to compute diagnostics and the mapping between definitions and references.
-The mapping between definitions and references is used to provide support for goto definition, find references, rename and goto symbol.
+The mapping is used to provide support for goto definition, find references, rename and goto symbol.

 For all LSP server requests such as hover, code completion and call signature support, Typeless requires knowledge of runtime values, and will invoke one or more tests to compute these values on the fly.